WrongEntertainment/node-api-model/README.md

 A simple object with two main subobjects – `meta` and – `data`.

 **meta**
-The meta object will be filled by `express`, `restify` or an other http server module.
+The meta object will be filled by [express](https://github.com/visionmedia/express), [restify](https://github.com/mcavage/node-restify) or an other http server module.

 **data**
 With the data object you can do anything.